subadventure/UnrealPlugins/README.md

 The project is designed as a ready-to-open technical showcase.
 Both demo actors are available in the default level, allowing the plugins to be tested without additional scene setup.

+## Platform Support

+- **Currently supported:** Windows
+- **Unreal Engine:** 5.8.2

+The project is currently developed and tested on Windows.
+Linux and macOS are not officially supported at this time.
 ## Getting Started

 ### Requirements